sbvegan/technical-support-processes/README.md

 # Technical Support Processes

-The following technical support process takes into account high-level areas:
+The following technical support process accounts for these high-level areas:

 - **Ticketing System** - A central location to manage issues.
 - **Intake and Triage** - Gather information about the issue and client, assess, and determine the *categorization and prioritization*.